-What do the NYDFS fines mean for multi-factor authentication?
+What do the NYDFS cybersecurity regulation penalties and fines mean for multi-factor authentication?

 The New York State Department of Financial Services (NYDFS) has reached a settlement with National Securities Corporation (the Company) requiring a payment of $3m for alleged failures to properly implement multi-factor authentication (MFA), provide notice to NYDFS of two cybersecurity events and for falsely certifying compliance for the 2018 calendar year, all of which are breaches of the NYDFS Cybersecurity Regulations.

 Note that the NY Cybersecurity Regulations apply to “Covered Entities”, namely,“any Person operating under or required to operate under a license, registration, charter, certificate, permit, accreditation or similar authorization under the Banking Law, the Insurance Law or the Financial Services Law.”

 The scope is therefore narrower than GDPR and other, more general, data protection legislation although there are a number of parallels that can be drawn.
 While the Cybersecurity Regulation applies to fewer entities, for the entities it does apply to, the scope of protected information is arguably broader.
 All “non-public information” (NPI) must be protected (whether or not it would constitute personal data under the GDPR).

 - Two cybersecurity incidents were not reported to the NYDFS (in breach of 500.17(a)) (this was in addition to two cybersecurity incidents that were reported);

 - The Company failed to implement MFA (or reasonably equivalent or more secure access controls approved by the Company’s CISO) for individuals accessing the Company’s internal network from an external network (in breach of 500.12(b)) and for third party applications; and